Welcome to the Rudloe and environs website.

 permanent homes to RAF personnel and their families.

-With regard to the stories of the people themselves, in just one quiet corner of Rudloe Estate resides a lass with an MSc who is also a Chartered Environmentalist and another lass with an MA who is a specialist psychotherapist.
+With regard to the stories of the people themselves, in just one quiet corner of Rudloe Estate resides a lass with an MSc who is also a Chartered Environmentalist and a lass with an MA who is a specialist in arts psychotherapies.
 Close by, we find the former home of a lad who has gone on to become a director of an American multinational corporation.
 Not bad for one of any number of supposedly ‘deprived’ areas according to socio-economic stats (more on this in part III - Politics).
 But academic and business success needn’t define a person – another Rudloe Estate resident of times gone by, Colin Worthing, was a lovely man, a union rep at Copenacre, who departed life’s stage much too early.

 As the years moved on and a more eclectic mix of people moved to Rudloe, the environs of Leafy Lane became home to an alumnus of a Hertfordshire school whose motto is ‘Bold in God’.
 This Rudloeite obtained a 1st with honours in Business at a London college.
 A career with international computing companies and in headhunting/recruitment is now tempered with a karate black belt, team-building with sheep and singing for charity.
 This lady was mentioned in People (I).